Kosmokleaner/DirectXShaderCompilerWiki/FAQ.md

 Fxc will also continue to generate the original DXBC byte code, not the LLVM-derived DXIL.

+Developers are strongly encouraged to port their shaders to DXC wherever possible: [[Porting-shaders-from-FXC-to-DXC]]

 ## How does the new compiler integrate into the Windows SDK?
 The version of this compiler that is available at that time will be included in each Windows SDK version release.